Tips for Surviving Mother’s Day

-This post was adapted from 10 Tips for Surviving the Holidays.
+This post was adapted specifically for Mother's Day from 10 Tips for Surviving the Holidays.

 These tips take planning and forethought.
 The very act of planning how to care well for yourself is yet another way that you are caring for yourself in this journey.
 Intentionality in that plan can be one more way that you keep your emotions and expectations in check.

 Don’t let infertility or the long wait for a child of your own rob you of the joy that is already present in your life, even if Mother’s Day is the hardest day on the calendar for you.
 (Remember, the guy in your life probably have his own sense of dread or disappointment to face, so feel free to pull these tips back out in June to prepare for Father’s Day!)

 What kind of plan will you make for yourself, starting today?
 Share your ideas or experiences in the comments – who knows, it might help another woman who is struggling.

 Image Credit: John Beans; Best Picko